christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### ToM Circuit Discovery: Attention Analysis
+### ToM Circuit Discovery: Residual Stream and Attention Analysis

-Attention heads are super valuable to study because we can directly analyze their attention patterns—basically, we can see which positions they pull information from and where they move it to.
+Attention heads are valuable to study because we can directly analyze their attention patterns—basically, we can see which positions they pull information from and where they move it to.
 This is especially helpful in our case since we're focused on the logits, meaning we can just look at the attention patterns from the final token to understand their direct impact.

 To help with this, I used the circuitsvis library to visualize attention patterns.
 Specifically, we’ll be looking at the top 3 positive (visualizations for the negative heads were also produced in the analysis) logit attribution heads based on their direct contribution to the logits.